Boeing pitches 777-8X for Qantas’s Project Sunrise

 Currently, the world’s longest route by distance is Qatar Airways’ Doha-Auckland service at 7,848nm, operated by Boeing 777-200LR equipment.

-While it is true the Boeing 777-8X and Airbus A350-900ULR are capable of operating those routes, the range versus payload specifications were not quite where Qantas believed it needed to be to ensure the routes were economically viable.
+While it is true the Boeing 777-8X and Airbus A350-900ULR are capable of operating those routes, the range versus payload specifications were not quite where Qantas believed they needed to be for either airframes to ensure the routes were economically viable.

 The Boeing website lists the 777-8X as having a range of 8,700nm and a passenger capacity of 350-375 passengers.
 The aircraft is expected to enter service in 2022.